Franceska Mann knew she was going to die, but she was determined to go down with a fight.

 Josef Schillinger and Wilhelm Emmerich were indeed enticed, moving into the room.
 As soon as they were within range, Mann ripped off her shoe, striking Schillinger over the head with it.
 Then, she pulled the gun from his holster and fired three shots.
 Two of the bullets hit Schillinger in the stomach, the third striking Emmerich’s leg.

-Inspired by Mann’s actions, the other women in the room joined the revolt, attacking the two men.
+Inspired by Mann’s actions, the other women in the room joined the revolt and attacked the two men.
 According to one report, one of the officers had his nose torn off in the attack, while the other was scalped by the angry mob.
 Schillinger ultimately died from his wounds, while Emmerich’s did not prove fatal.

 Before long reinforcements arrived, alerted by the noise of the revolt.
 The gas chamber was turned on, trapping whoever was inside it.
 The women who were between the gas chamber and the undressing room were all gunned down by machine guns, while the women in the chamber were taken outside to be executed.